- Course Type: Undergraduate

 What is Neuroscience?

 Neuroscience is the discipline concerned with the scientific study of the nervous system in health and disease.
-It probes the intricate machinery of the nervous system in an attempt to understand how we think, move, perceive, learn and remember.
+It probes the intricate processes of the nervous system in an attempt to understand how we think, move, perceive, learn and remember.
 Research in the neurosciences is of considerable importance in medicine, considering the debilitating and costly effects of neurological and psychiatric disease.
-In this regard, a major goal of modern neuroscience research is to elucidate the underlying causes, and to produce more effective treatments for major brain diseases such as Multiple sclerosis, Alzheimer's disease, Parkinson's disease, schizophrenia and depression.
+In this regard, a major goal of modern neuroscience research is to elucidate the underlying causes, and to produce more effective treatments for major brain diseases such as Multiple Sclerosis, Alzheimer’s Disease, Parkinson’s Disease, Schizophrenia and Depression.

 What will you study?

-Neuroscience links neurobiology with cognitive science, and as a result modules are provided by several Schools within several faculties.
+Neuroscience links neurobiology with cognitive science and, as a result, modules are provided by six different Schools (Medicine, Pharmacy, Psychology, Natural Sciences, Genetics, Biochemistry).
 The course involves in-depth instruction in the fundamentals of modern molecular and cellular biology, as well as on the structure and operation of the nervous system.

 Other modules focus on the development of the nervous system, its response to injury and disease, the relationship of the brain to behaviour, imaging the brain, and the drug treatment of brain disorders.
 You will also be trained in scientific methodology and experimental design, data handling and research skills.